-We have audited the accompanying financial statements of the business-type activities of the Housing Authority of the City of Cape May ("Authority"), a component unit of the City of Cape May, as of and for the fiscal years ended September 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of the Housing Authority of the City of Cape May ("Authority"), in the County of Cape May, State of New Jersey, a component unit of the City of Cape May, as of and for the fiscal years ended September 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of the Authority, as of September 30, 2022 and 2021, and the changes in its financial position and the cash flows thereof for the fiscal years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of the Housing Authority of the City of Cape May, as of September 30, 2023 and 2022, and the changes in its financial position and its cash flows thereof for the fiscal years then ended, in accordance with accounting principles generally accepted in the United States of America.